NotH4xor/Bahasf/README.md

 loadstring(game:HttpGet('https://raw.githubusercontent.com/EdgeIY/infiniteyield/master/source'))()
 ```

-# Put This In AutorRun Folder
+# Put Antikick and this to your AutorRun Folder
 ```
 -- Add a 1-second delay before executing the script wait(1)